 According to the National Work Zone Safety Information Clearing House, safety orientation training should give an overview of:

 Construction safety orientations should be created with the jobsite in mind, so each orientation will be a little different.
-That's why all of Raken's checklists are customizable—including the Construction Safety Orientation Checklist.
+That's why all of Raken's checklists are customizable—including this Construction Safety Orientation Checklist.

 What are the seven elements of a successful construction health and safety program?